 The amount of fertilizer you need to apply depends on the product you are using and the size of your lawn.
 Take the time to properly work out the amount before applying.

-One of the most important stages in learning how to lay sod is to properly prepare your base.
+One of the most important stages in laying sod is to properly prepare your base.
 As well as being enriched and weed free it should also be as level as possible.
 Rake mounds of soil down until they are flat.

 Once everything is applied, rake the soil.
 AIm to get it as level as possible.
 If the soil is next to a paved surface such as a path or drive the soil should sit 1 inch below the paved level.